We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 Use tools like SEMrush, Ahrefs, or AnswerThePublic to uncover the specific jobs your audience is searching for.

-When you’re building JTBD content, you want to focus on keywords that signal high intent.
+When you’re writing JTBD content, you want to focus on keywords that signal high buying intent.

 These keywords indicate that the user is looking to solve a specific problem.
 Here’s a list to get you started: